What to Look for in Your Affiliate Campaign?

 ● Loss of Trust

-The infiltration of fraud in affiliate marketing removes advertisers’ faith from running campaigns through it.
-Affiliate fraud also hampers the market reputation of legit publishers and drives away potential revenue from them.
-It impacts the company’s goodwill and trusts negatively.
+The infiltration of fraud in affiliate marketing removes advertisers’ faith in running campaigns through it.
+Affiliate fraud also hampers the market reputation of legitimate publishers and drives away potential revenue from them.
+It impacts the company’s goodwill and trust negatively.
 The biggest fear of any business is to lose customers and frauds like this get you closer to this harsh reality.

 ● Lower ROIs

 One of the biggest drawbacks is the exponential increase in conversion costs.
-Bot simulated clicks appear human, to begin with, and therefore advertisers pay for it.
-It is when they start engaging with it, they realize the fake interaction and by then they have already bled their ad budgets.
+Bot-simulated clicks appear human, to begin with, and therefore advertisers pay for it.
+It is when they start engaging with it, that they realize the fake interaction and by then they have already bled their ad budgets.

 Affiliate fraud jeopardizes the potential ROI of a campaign.
 Brands receive fake leads/clicks/events that are meaningless.
 Third-party cookie dropping to simulate a click even though a user hasn’t engaged is a gross waste of advertising dollars.
-A closer look at down-the-funnel shows ridiculous ratios of click to visit and visit conversion ratios.
-Ultimately, a performance campaign that does not perform is definitely not welcome to brands.
+A closer look at down-the-funnel shows ridiculous ratios of click-to-visit and visit conversion ratios.
+Ultimately, a performance campaign that does not perform is not welcome by brands.

 ● Misguided Marketing Strategies